Opinion: MLB Players Need to Suck it up and Deal with Salary Later

 Photo Credit: forbes.com

 I love baseball.
 It’s my favorite sport.
-After attending Game 3 of the 2007 ALCS between Boston and Cleveland, I was hooked.
-My love for sports blossomed and never faded, with baseball at the core of my being.
+After attending Game 3 of the 2007 American League Championship Series between Boston and Cleveland, I was hooked.
+My love for sports blossomed and never faded, with baseball being the core of my being.

 But this childish resistance by baseball players, refusing a further pay cut for a single season, in a pandemic no less, is ridiculous.
 The owners are going to lose money by not hosting fans at their ballparks and driving up the cost of staging the games.